 Our embrace of the greater healthcare professional population will coincide with innovations to our offering of content:

-- A new podcast series which will highlight insights from topline clinicians and researchers.
+- A revamped podcast series which will highlight insights from topline clinicians and researchers.

 - The Peers and Perspectives video series, set in an interview-based expert dialogue format.